 Most people assume the biggest hurdle for a woman in her thirties would be to find love at all.
 Sure, at first it can be frustrating to see men your age chasing after gap-year backpackers who likely couldn’t buy a beer in the United States.
 But then you learn it’s fair game.

 Age doesn’t seem to be as monumental or divisive on the road, and no one seems to care about being 10 years younger or 20 years older than you.
 The only painful ego blow is when you make a cultural reference that your new “friend” doesn’t understand because when it was popular, he was still in elementary school.

 We do see cultural differences when we first meet people, but we’re drawn together by those differences and lured into thinking that they’re cute and lovable.

-Travel seems to condense the average span of a relationship, and it’s common to have a one-week love that passes through all of the phases of a traditional coupling: getting to know each other, lovers honeymoon, settling down, growing apart, awkward break-up.
+Travel seems to condense the average span of a relationship, and it’s common to have a one-week love that passes through all of the phases of a traditional coupling: getting to know each other, lovers’ honeymoon, settling down, growing apart, and awkward break-up.

 You can meet someone on a Monday, think the sun shines just for him or her all week, and by Sunday be happy they have to catch a flight out of the country.
 It’s best to accept that every season has an end, be casual friends on Facebook for a few weeks, and then never speak to each other again.

 Hostels are fantastic for meeting people, but are also the ultimate breeding ground for jealousy.
 One day you meet a great guy and seem to hit it off, spending every moment of the day together.
 But then a new group of girls arrives, and one of them realizes how great your guy is and makes a move.